SKM to hold meeting on Nov 27 to decide future course of action | Headlines

 - India

-The Samyukta Kisan Morcha (SKM) will hold another meeting on November 27 to decide future course of action while the planned march to Parliament by farmers on November 29 will go ahead as per schedule, farmer leader Balbir Singh Rajewal said on Sunday.
-Addressing a press conference at Singhu border following a meeting, Rajewal said, ''We discussed the repeal of farm laws.
+''We discussed the repeal of farm laws.
 After this, some decisions were taken.
-SKM's pre-decided programs will continue as it is.
-Kisan panchayat will be held in Lucknow on November 22, gatherings at all borders on November 26 and march to Parliament on November 29''.
+The Lucknow Kisan Mahapanchayat will be held tomorrow; Kisan Mazdoor Sangharsh Diwas on Sir Chhotu Ram's birth anniversary on November 24; Dilli Border Morche pe Chalo on November 26 and all state-level farmer-worker protests in states far away from Delhi and Sansad Chalo on November 29,'' Rajewal said while addressing a press conference at the Singhu border, one of the anti-farm law protest sites During the meeting, it was decided to send an open letter to the prime minister, raising the pending demands of the farmers' movement, including a central legislation to guarantee a remunerative MSP, a statement from the SKM said.

+''SKM also decided to continue with all the announced programmes as per plan.
+The next meeting will take place on November 27, to review developments if any,'' it added.

-SKM, an umbrella body of the agitating unions, met earlier on Sunday to decide on the next course of action, including on the MSP issue and the proposed daily tractor march to Parliament during the upcoming Winter Session.
-Farmer leaders have been maintaining that the protesters will stay put at border areas of Delhi until the Centre formally repeals these laws in Parliament after Prime Minister Narendra Modi's surprise announcement on Friday and have indicated their stir for a statutory guarantee of MSP and withdrawal of the Electricity Amendment Bill will continue.
+Farmer leaders have been maintaining that the protesters will stay put at border areas of Delhi until the Centre formally repeals these laws in Parliament and has indicated their stir for a statutory guarantee of MSP and withdrawal of the Electricity Amendment Bill will continue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)